 \paragraph{More study on pre-trained models.} In recent years, pre-trained source code models have been widely applied in source code, containing rich knowledge through self-supervision on a huge scale of corpora~\cite{feng2020codebert,guo2021graphcodebert, zhuo2023large}.
 Numerous studies have been conducted utilizing pre-trained source code models for the purpose of DA, yet, most of these attempts are confined to mask token replacement~\cite{shi2023cocosoda}, direct generation after fine-tuning~\cite{ahmad-etal-2023-summarize,pinku2023pathways}.
 An emergent research opportunity lies in exploring the potential of DA in the source code domain with the help of large language models (LLMs) trained on a large amount of text and source code~\cite{Chen2021EvaluatingLL, Li2023StarCoderMT}.
 LLMs have the capability of context generation based on prompted instructions and provided examples, making them a choice to automate the DA process in NLP~\cite{yoo2021gpt3mix,wang2021want}.
 Different from the previous usages of pre-trained models in DA, these works open the era of ``prompt-based DA''.
 In contrast, the exploration of prompt-based DA in source code domains remains a relatively untouched research area.
 Another direction is to harness the internal knowledge encoded in pre-trained source code models.
 For example, \citet{karmakar2021pre, wan2022they} show that ASTs and code semantics can be induced from these models without the static analysis tools.
 As most DA methods for source code models tend to predefine the code transformation rules via program analysis, it is expected that the programming knowledge inside these pre-trained source code models can automate the rule designs.

-\paragraph{Working with domain-specific data.} Our paper focus on surveying DA techniques for common downstream tasks involving processing source code.
+\paragraph{Working with domain-specific data.} Our paper focuses on surveying DA techniques for common downstream tasks involving processing source code.
 However, we are aware that there are a few works on other task-specific data in the field of source code.
 For instance, API recommendation and API sequence generation can be considered a part of source code tasks~\cite{huang2018api,gu2016deep}.
 DA methods covered by our survey can not be directly generalized to these tasks, as most of them only target program-level augmentation but not API-level.
-We observe a gap of DA techniques between this two different layers~\cite {treude2016augmenting,xu2020incorporating,wang2021plot2api}, which provides opportunities for future works to explore.
-Additionally, DA for out-of-distribution generalization has not yet been fully justified in the source code modeling.
+We observe a gap of DA techniques between these two different layers~\cite{treude2016augmenting,xu2020incorporating,wang2021plot2api}, which provides opportunities for future works to explore.
+Additionally, the source code modeling has not fully justified DA for out-of-distribution generalization.
 Previous studies~\cite{hajipour2022simscood, hu2022codes} assume the domain as the programs with different complexity, syntax, and semantics.
 We argue that this definition is not natural enough.
-Similar to the subdomains in NLP like biomedical and financial texts, the application subdomains of source code can be diverse.
-For example, the programs to solve data science problems can be significantly different from the ones for web design.
+Similar to the subdomains in NLP, like biomedical and financial texts, the application subdomains of source code can be diverse.
+For example, the programs to solve data science problems can significantly differ from those for web design.
 We encourage SE and ML communities to study the benefits of DA when applied to various application subdomains of source code.